Kylin-Network/documents/Kylin-Network-Docker-Demo-Tutorial.md

 KYLIN_API_KEY=xxxxxxxxxx
 KYLIN_API_SECRET=xxxxxxxxxxxxx
 ```

+**Please contact us by create an issue and leave your email address to get the keys**

 # Start
 ```
 docker-compose up -d
 ```
-*insert-ocw* will first sleep for 30s and wait for the kylin node to start, then insert the ocw submitters.
+The job *insert-ocw* will sleep for 30s and wait for the kylin node to start, then insert the OCW submitters.
 After 30s, please check the full log again.

 # View logs